Pancake-Incorporated/PanAdmin/CONTRIBUTING.md

 A short explanation/clarification may be appended to the title, and should be included if the PR involves making a change with a rationale that users may not understand: "Add confirmation prompt for :somecommand to prevent XXX"

-Note that Adonis commands are _always_ referenced by their prefix and common usage name (":somecommand"/":somecmd"), and not anything else including their internal index ("SomeCommand").
-This is to ensure consistency and easy comprehension by normal Adonis users.
+Note that PanAdmin commands are _always_ referenced by their prefix and common usage name (":somecommand"/":somecmd"), and not anything else including their internal index ("SomeCommand").
+This is to ensure consistency and easy comprehension by normal PanAdmin users.

 **Description:** The description of a PR should be comprehensive and either describe, or list and describe the specific additions, changes, and/or removals made by the PR, and their full rationale.

 ℹ️ **The above rules do not apply to individual commit names and descriptions.**

-You may optionally include relevant [label(s)](https://github.com/Epix-Incorporated/Adonis/labels) in your PR to classify it.
+You may optionally include relevant [label(s)](https://github.com/Pancake-Incorporated/PanAdmin/labels) in your PR to classify it.
 (Maintainers will add the labels otherwise after reviewing your PR.)

 ## Q: What can I contribute?

 **A:** Anything within reason!
-Contributions can be to Adonis itself or the wiki (or both!)
+Contributions can be to PanAdmin itself or the wiki (or both!)
 As long as your addition or change is useful and doesn't break something, and makes sense (while not violating Roblox's rules) it will *probably* be merged.
 However, something may occasionally be deemed unnecessary or incomplete, at which point a comment will be made on the PR for you to respond to or amend your code (or just so you know the maintainers' reasoning.)

 ## Q: What *can't* I contribute?

-**A:** Anything that violates Roblox's rules (as in, anything that could get Adonis or games using Adonis in trouble) is not allowed for obvious reasons.
-Additionally, please do not submit any form of obfuscated code as they have no place in the open-source project that Adonis is.
+**A:** Anything that violates Roblox's rules (as in, anything that could get PanAdmin or games using PanAdmin in trouble) is not allowed for obvious reasons.
+Additionally, please do not submit any form of obfuscated code as they have no place in the open-source project that PanAdmin is.

 There is a very clear/obvious difference between unavoidably complex code and intentionally complicated code.
 Maintainers are certain to check all file changes before merging and can *usually* spot something abnormal quickly.